MrBenJ/modern-js-by-example/006-Modern-JS-Architecture.md

 2. Rollup
 3. Parcel

 Take note that **all three of these tools have some task runner/ task automation capabilities**.
-Which means all three are extremely powerful.

 These tools, while extremely powerful, can also be frustrating to set up.